sumr4693/petalinux_qemu/README.md

 ## Installation Process
 Below are the steps that need to be done to successfully launch QEMU.
 The files can be downloaded [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).
 Please note that AMD will ask for an account registration (free) to allow downloading the files.
-1. Download Petalinx Tools Installer v2024.1.
+1. Download Petalinux Tools Installer v2024.1.
 2. Download ZCU102 BSP.
 Prebuilt Board Support Package for ZCU102 evaluation board based on Zynq Ultrascale+ MPSOC is used in this repo.
 3. Place the downloaded files under libaries/qemu, or create a new directory and change the path in the corresponding lines in docker_build.sh and Dockerfile scripts.
 4. Run docker_build.sh script.
 If there is any error during installation, refer to [Installation Prerequisites](#installation-prerequisites) subsection.